slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'You dont get anywhere, and for more money, sitting in the same seat.'*

-> *'My luggage is always ready.' -- Portuguese soccer coach*
+> *'My luggage is always ready.' -- Jorge Jesus (soccer coach)*

-How to keep a job or advance career? knowledge + metaknowledge (don't ask, journal higher hierarchy than you)
+How to keep a job or advance career? knowledge + metaknowledge (instead of asking, journal higher hierarchy than you)

 > *'I had a manager who once said the people who were terminated were those who question too much and do too little.'*